CHAPTER 29

 The preceding chapter established that the salvation of the soul is the central work of this present age—the progressive transformation of the inner person through obedience, repentance, and cooperation with the Spirit of grace.
 That doctrine rests upon a specific understanding of what the soul is, how it relates to the spirit and the body, and what happens to the whole person at death, in judgment, and in resurrection.
 Without that anthropological foundation, the Lord’s warnings about Gehenna become empty threats, the Apostolic exhortations to save the soul become mere metaphor, and the necessity of resurrection for all humanity becomes inexplicable.

 In this chapter we will trace the biblical structure of body, soul, and spirit from the Torah through the Prophets and into the teaching of the Lord Jesus and the Apostles.
-We will clarify the soul’s mortality and judgeability, describe the conscious state of the dead, explain the destruction of the corrupt soul in Gehenna and the purification of the spirit, and show how resurrection forms a new soul suited for the Eighth Day.
+We will clarify the soul’s mortality and judgeability, describe the conscious state of the dead, explain the destruction of the corrupt soul in Gehenna and the purification of the spirit, and show how resurrection “of the end” forms a new soul in the Eighth Day suited for the renewed earth.
 The whole arc of this chapter serves the Restoration of All Things by demonstrating that God’s anthropological design—how He made us, what He judges, and how He re-creates—is the foundation upon which the entire order of judgment, purification, and restoration stands.

 The Torah Foundations: Body, Soul, and Spirit in Genesis and the Levitical Order